 The Best Lithium Stocks of 2021

-But which lithium stocks are the best of the best?
-Though there are choices abound, we have taken the liberty of compiling the 10 best lithium stocks for 2021 that are sure to make you a pretty penny.
+So, what are the best lithium stocks?
+Though there are choices abound, we have taken the liberty of compiling the 10 best lithium stocks (in our humble opinions) that are sure to make you a pretty penny.

 As you likely know, a lot of major companies such as Apple Inc. ( AAPL ) and Tesla Motors Inc. ( TSLA ) rely on lithium ion batteries so investing in them is something that will give great returns for investors in the long run.